 Raid on Swansea:

 On June 20, 1675, a band of Pokanoket warriors entered the town of Swansea, Mass on the Sabbath, while all the inhabitants were at church, looted several homes in search of weapons and then set two homes on fire.
-A handful of Swansea settlers fled the town in response.
+A handful of Swansea settlers fled the town in fear.

 In response, on June 21, Plymouth Governor Josiah Winslow ordered 200 men to be raised, and Massachusetts Bay Colony officials prepared to negotiate with the Nipmuck, Narraganset, Niantic and King Philip.